AxolotlClient/AxolotlClient-API/docs/api_documentation.md

 ## Gateway

-Currently used so the server knows the client is online.
-Messages aren't actually sent, just a keep alive connection.
+The gateway is used so the server knows the client is online.
+Messages are only sent from server to client, the client continues to use normal http(s) requests to request data.
+A sequence of ping-pong messages is used to keep the connection alive.

 ### Ping Pong